ngmarchant/ngmarchant.github.io/_pages/about.md

 title: About
 permalink: /
 subtitle: >
-  Postdoctoral Researcher · <a href="https://cis.unimelb.edu.au">School of Computing and Information Systems</a> ·
+  Postdoctoral Research Fellow · <a href="https://cis.unimelb.edu.au">School of Computing and Information Systems</a> ·
   <a href="https://www.unimelb.edu.au">University of Melbourne</a>

 profile: